 - The ASRA app is useful for accessing this information in an interactive form

-- In clinical practice it’s often helpful to have a simplified/protocolized version outlined below (See the original Google Doc here to print or copy the protocol)
+- In clinical practice it’s often helpful to have a simplified/protocolized version.
+One for pain management procedures is outlined below (See the original Google Doc here to print or copy the protocol)